-With our proven proficiency in fish passage solutions, Big R Bridge was a natural fit to design and build a the replacement for an undersized concrete box culvert and fish ladder on Beaver Creek in Troutvale, Oregon.
+With our proven proficiency in fish passage solutions, Big R Bridge was a natural fit to design and build a the replacement for an undersized concrete box culvert and fish ladder on Beaver Creek in Troutdale, Oregon.
 The existing culvert structure was harming fish.
 Debris would create blockages and accelerated high-water flows would fling the fish against the concrete fish ladder structure.

 The new 40' span Buried Arch Bridge has restored the natural creek bed, opened miles of stream habitat and, according to the locals, is getting along ‘just swimmingly’ with the migrating Chinook and Coho Salmon and Steelhead Trout in search of their natural spawning areas.